Retrieval-Augmented Machine Translation with Unstructured Knowledge: RAGtrans

 \subsection{Data Selection}

-When deciding the source sentences we focus on in this work, there are three requirements that should be met: (1) The source sentences should involve knowledge-intensive semantics, otherwise, they might be trivial to translate and do not need the help of additional knowledge.
+When deciding the source sentences we focus on, there are three requirements that should be met: (1) The source sentences should involve knowledge-intensive semantics, otherwise, they might be trivial to translate and do not need additional knowledge.
 (2) It should be convenient to collect their relevant documents from existing resources, otherwise, annotating relevant documents is labor-intensive.
 (3) It should also be possible to collect relevant documents in other languages.
 This is because world knowledge is recorded in multilingual form.
-If we restrict the language of the retrieved documents, the practicality of retrieval-augment MT models will decrease.
+If we restrict the language of the retrieved documents, the practicality will decrease.